schafik/schafik.github.io/research.md

    <details><summary> Abstract (+) </summary>

    <blockquote>
-   <p align="left"> This essay explores whether religion has a place in addressing public challenges, par- ticularly in the context of Non-Western Public Administration paradigms such as Confucian, Buddhist, and Islamic.
+   <p align="left"> This essay explores whether religion has a place in addressing public challenges, particularly in the context of Non-Western Public Administration paradigms such as Confucian, Buddhist, and Islamic.
 The authors focus on Islam as a case study and highlight the need for real-life cases to build a grounded theory.
 To this end, the essay documents the authors’ ongoing research on Islamic Public Value.
 We argue that to understand Public Administration in a global context, it is essential to recognize the limitations of a Western perspective, from which the dichotomy of religious versus secular emerged, and in so doing, consider alternative departure points, i.e. paradigms incorporating religious or semi-religious elements.<br></p> </blockquote>
    </details><br />

 ## In Progress

-* **Less is More: Cases of sacred craft from West Africa**<br />
+  **Less is More: Cases of sacred craft from West Africa**<br />
   (with Esther Salvi)<br />
   Submitted to *Academy of Management Discoveries*<br />